Dsm0/lua_tidalvim/README.md

 # TODO
+- simplify fxBindings
+	- could just make a dict with evrey possible binding
+- add support for config files specifying fxBindings

-- full command support
+- full ex-command support
-- add commonly used structures as snippets

 ## Would be nice:
+- add more commonly used structures as snippets
 - make snippets for all possible parameters